Azure/AzureAPIM-Wordpress-plugin/README.md

 npm run zip
 ```
 This will generate a ZIP file with your plugin, which you can upload to your WordPress site.

-# Project

-> This repo has been populated by an initial template to help get you started.
-Please
-> make sure to update the content to build a great experience for community-building.

-As the maintainer of this project, please make a few updates:

-- Improving this README.MD file to provide a great experience
-- Updating SUPPORT.MD with content about this project's support experience
-- Understanding the security reporting process in SECURITY.MD
-- Remove this section from the README

 ## Contributing